 - Eat well – try and get 5 portions of fruit and veg each day

-- Take vitamins & supplements – consider taking supplements such as Wilko Chewable Vitamin C 500mg, or Wilko Vitamin C & Zinc Effervescent, to help maintain a healthy immune system.
+- Take vitamins & supplements – consider taking supplements such as wilko Chewable Vitamin C or Berocca Original Effervescent, to help maintain a healthy immune system.
+You can find all vitamins and supplements online.

 What should I do if I think I have freshers’ flu?

-- Take over-the-counter paracetamol remedies – such as Wilko Paracetamol, or perhaps a paracetamol with a decongestant if needed.
-Wilko Max Strength Cold & Flu Capsules will make the symptoms more bearable.
+- Take over-the-counter pain remedies – such as wilko paracetamol, or perhaps a paracetamol with a decongestant if needed. wilko Max Strength Cold & Flu Capsules will make the symptoms more bearable.

 - Try steam inhalation – this involves sitting with you head over a bowl of hot water.
 This can help ease congestion by loosening mucus… sounds a bit gross but it helps!